Facebook is probably the most neglected online advertising channel of them all.

 The result: Everyone HATES YouTube ads.

-The reason we hate YouTube ads is because they disrupt the flow of the user experience.
+The reason we hate YouTube ads is that they disrupt the flow of the user experience.

 We want our experience to be us just watching video after video, for as long as we like, until we decide to stop.